from £3 a month (based on income)

 - Participate in weekly food distributions, eviction defence, and housing campaigns

-- Vote on organizational decisions (democratic control)
+- Vote on organisational decisions (democratic control)

 - Receive support when you need it: food parcels (2 per month) and collective action from fellow members